The Witcher (TV series): Season 4

-For the fourth season, Rotten Tomatoes reports a 58% approval rating based on 26 reviews.
+For the fourth season, Rotten Tomatoes reports a 59% approval rating based on 27 reviews.
+The website's critical consensus reads, "While Geralt of Rivia gets a new face, The Witcher overall is beginning to grow stale in a fourth season that dutifully sets up the series' endgame without having enough fun along the way."
 Metacritic calculated a weighted-average score of 59 out of 100 based on reviews by 15 critics, indicating "mixed or average reviews".

 Audience viewership

 According to Parrot Analytics, The Witcher, in its US debut, was the third most "in demand" original streaming series, behind Stranger Things and The Mandalorian.
 Parrot's process measures "demand expressions", which is "its globally standardized TV-demand measurement unit that reflects the desire, engagement, and viewership of a series weighted by importance."
 On December 31, 2019, Parrot Analytics reported that The Witcher became the most-in-demand TV series in the world, across all platforms.

 On December 30, 2019, Netflix issued a number of official lists, including the Most Popular TV Shows of 2019.
 The series was among the most viewed in the U.S. market, where The Witcher was ranked second among series.
 On January 21, 2020, Netflix announced that the first season had been viewed by over 76 million viewers on its service within its first month of release.
 Netflix had recently changed its viewership metric, from 70% of an episode under the previous metric, down to two minutes under the new metric.
 The new metric gives viewing figures 35% higher on average than the previous one.
 The 76 million views in its first month based on the new metric (at least two minutes or more) is the largest for a Netflix series launch since the introduction of the new viewership metric.

 The Witcher was, until the release of Bridgerton and Squid Game, Netflix's most watched original series launch at the time, with 541 million hours viewed in the first 28 days of release, and season two achieved 484 million hours watched.

 Upon the release of the first batch of episodes for the third season, it was reported that the show had experienced a 30% drop in viewership compared to the previous season that finished airing about 1.5 years earlier.

+PlumResearch data reported by Media Play News showed that season three of The Witcher drew approximately 5.7 million unique viewers and 15.1 million hours watched on Netflix during the week of 26 June to 2 July 2023.

 Sales of The Witcher 3: Wild Hunt in December 2019 were 554% greater than those from December 2018, attributed to renewed interest in the series due to the show.